JAI-public/Lossless-compression/docs/design_debug.md

 `[info] [DoDecompress] line: 823, offset from top: 0x21c18`

 This indicates that the line 823 data is decompressed.
-It also indicates that the line 823 data starts at offset 0x21c18 bytes from the top of the buffer.
+It also indicates that the line 823 data starts at 0x21c18 bytes, which is the offset from the top of the buffer.

 `[debug] block_start_bits:143, Byte: 0x11, Offset Bit: 7 quantized_bitwidth:1`

 This indicates that the BlockHeader is output. `block_start_bits:143` indicates that the block starts 143 bits from the top of the line.  `Byte: 0x11, Offset Bit: 7` indicates that the block_start_bits starts 0x11 bytes, 7 bits from the top of the line.
-However, please note that this Byte is the offset from the top of the line.
-The offset from the top must be added to the offset from the top of the buffer.
+However, please note that this Byte is the offset from the top of the line, not the buffer.
+"Offset from top" must be added to this Byte for the offset from the top of the buffer.